evkx/evkx.github.io/content/models/bmw/_index.md

 ---
 title: BMW EV models
 linktitle: BMW
-description: BMW has serveral electric models.
+description: Electric drivetrains are a prerequisite for climate-neutral mobility of the future.
+This is why the BMW Group is consistently expanding its range of electric vehicles.
+As early as 2023, the Group will offer at least one fully electric model in virtually all key segments.
 weight: 30
 ---
-Electric drivetrains are a prerequisite for climate-neutral mobility of the future.
-This is why the BMW Group is consistently expanding its range of electric vehicles.
-As early as 2023, the Group will offer at least one fully electric model in virtually all key segments.
 From 2025 onwards, the BMW Group plans to increase its delivery share of all-electric vehicles to 50% with the Neue Klasse, while also further reducing its carbon footprint over the entire life cycle.

-Click on links for model details
+BMW has currently 5 all electric models with total 8 variants in the market.
+Below you find links for each model page.

 ## BMW i4